 I always thought that being a goth was more of a life choice than an unavoidable path dictated by your birth, but whatever

 A study by Recours, Aussaguel, and Trujillo (2009) found that Metalheads had levels of anxiety and depression that are at the same or lower than the general population.
-Now, being a Metalhead and a Goth isn’t exactly the same thing, but nonetheless, this would support the idea that belonging to any of alternative subcultures would be beneficial rather than determinantal to our psychological wellbeing.
+Now, being a Metalhead and a Goth isn’t exactly the same thing, but nonetheless, this would support the idea that belonging to any of the alternative subcultures would be beneficial rather than determinantal to our psychological wellbeing.

 The alternative music scene was where I found my place in the world.
-Being apart of this subculture brought balance to my identity issues that made my emotions unstable and caused me countless emotional breakdowns.
+Being a part of this subculture brought balance to my identity issues that made my emotions unstable and caused me countless emotional breakdowns.
 Before I found my way into this alternative subculture I was struggling to handle the trauma my childhood brought me.
 Alternative music and all its genres saved my life, and I seriously mean that.

-But it should also be noted that not everyone from these alternative subcultures finds there way into these groups because they’re already suffering from some sort of mental health issues, or are just looking for a place they belong.
+But it should also be noted that not everyone from these alternative subcultures finds their way into these groups because they’re already suffering from some sort of mental health issues, or are just looking for a place they belong.
 Nor will they develop such issues either.
 A lot of the members of these alternative subcultures will be there simply for the love of the music and style.